-There may be several factors that contribute to your dog’s anxiety.
-Apart from the loud noise, he can also sense oncoming storms.
+Keep in mind that there may be several factors that contribute to your dog’s anxiety.
+Apart from the obvious reasons, your pup can also sense things you might not be aware of, such as oncoming storms.

-For example, changes in the barometric pressure usually happen just before a thunderstorm.
-While we cannot feel this, your dog certainly can, as it causes an uncomfortable build-up of static electricity in the fur.
+Changes in the barometric pressure usually happen just before a thunderstorm.
+While we can’t see or feel this, your dog certainly can as it causes an uncomfortable build-up of static electricity in his fur.

-Of course, you can try a number of different things at home in order to help your dog stay relaxed on a stormy day.
+There are a number of different things you can do at home to help your dog stay relaxed on a stormy day.
 However, if the anxiety is severe, you should consult with your vet about the best treatment plan.

 Dogs are highly susceptible to picking up on human emotions.
-Therefore, if your dog is scared of thunderstorms, the best thing you can do is let him know you are there for him.
+Therefore, if your dog is scared of thunderstorms, the best thing you can do is let him know you’re there for him.

-Also, do not worsen your dog’s anxiety by getting mad at him, as it will only make him feel worse.
-Instead, react calmly and help him gain some confidence by reassuring him that he is safe.
+Also, don’t worsen your dog’s anxiety by getting mad at him as it will only make him feel worse.
+Instead, react calmly and help him gain some confidence by reassuring him that he’s safe.

-Whether it is a heavy-duty kennel, an interior room without windows, or the basement, your dog needs a shelter where he can feel protected from the approaching storm.
+Whether it’s a heavy-duty kennel, an interior room with no windows, or the basement, your dog needs a shelter where he can feel protected from the approaching storm.
 This place should always be available and associated with positive things like treats and toys.

 If you decide to use a crate, then be sure to leave a cushion or thick blanket inside so your dog can snuggle up.
-Also, do not to lock the kennel door, as it will make him feel trapped and more anxious.
+Also, don’t lock the kennel door since it can make your pup feel trapped and more anxious.

-If you have a room with windows, do your best to cover them and turn on the lights so your dog cannot see what is going on outside.
+In case the room has windows, do your best to cover them, and turn on the lights so your dog can’t see what’s going on outside.

-Dog behavior modification (sometimes referred to as positive reinforcement) is a training technique used by many pet behavior specialists and trainers in order to replace unwanted behavior with wanted or expected behavior and it usually includes treats, praises, or a favorite toy.
+Dog behavior modification (sometimes referred to as positive reinforcement) is a training technique used by many pet behavior specialists and trainers in order to replace unwanted behavior with wanted or expected behavior.
+This usually includes lots of treats, praises, and toys.

-The act of giving your dog a reward when he is calm will not only make him feel different about storms, but it will also divert his attention from it (as long as you do it in a room with minimal distraction).
+The act of giving your dog a reward when he’s calm won’t only make him feel different about storms, but it will also divert his attention from it.

 Another thing you can do is to train your dog to tolerate exposure to thunderstorms.

-Yes, I know this sounds counterproductive, but desensitizing your dog to low storm sounds while he eats or plays will create a positive effect in his relationship with bad weather.
+Yes, I know this seems counterproductive, but desensitizing your pup to low storm sounds while he eats or plays will create a positive effect on his relationship with bad weather.

-You can increase the volume of the sounds over time, but do it slowly, and stop if your dog starts to show signs of stress.
+You can increase the volume of the sounds over time, but do it gradually, and stop immediately if your dog starts to get anxious.

 4. Play Relaxing Music

-Music is a natural antidepressant and mood enhancer for humans, as well as for dogs (this is why it is often used in shopping centers and other public places).
+The right type of music can be a natural antidepressant and mood enhancer for both humans and dogs (this is also why it’s often used in shopping centers and other public places).

-By playing soft music for your dog, he will be calmer, and it will also minimize the noise of rain and thunders coming from outside.
+By playing classical music for your dog during thunderstorms, he will be calmer, and it will also minimize any noise coming from outside.

-Your dog will feel as though he is constantly being hugged, which provides comfort while helping him deal with behavior problems such as fear of thunders, but also separation anxiety, walks, car drives, and alike.
+Your dog will feel as though he’s constantly being hugged, which will provide comfort and help him deal with behavior problems such as fear of thunders, separation anxiety, walks, car drives, and alike.

-This product has a high success rate, but if you are not happy with the results, you can return it and ask for a refund.
+This product typically has a high success rate, but if you’re not happy with the results after use, you can return it within 45 days and ask the seller for a refund.

-First of all, do not wait to put the shirt on when there is a storm outside.
-At that point, your dog is already anxious, and you should not stress him out even more.
+First of all, don’t wait to put the shirt on when there’s a storm outside.
+At that point, your dog is already anxious, and you shouldn’t stress him out even more.

-And while it is usually considered safe to wear the ThunderShirt in situations where you have to leave your dog alone during a storm, I suggest you check for any signs of irritation once you get back.
+While it’s usually considered safe to wear the ThunderShirt in situations where you have to leave your dog alone during a storm, always check your dog for any signs of irritation when you take it off.

-Remember I talked about the changes in the barometric pressure?
-Well, this static charge can build up and irritate your dog.
+Remember how we talked about the changes in the barometric pressure?
+Turns out, this static charge can build up and make your dog jumpy.

-There is a solution for this called Storm Defender, which looks just like the ThunderShirt.
-The difference is that this product can also discharge the coat from static buildup and reduce your dog’s sensitivity to it by using a special metallic lining.
+There’s a solution for this called Storm Defender, which looks just like the ThunderShirt.
+The difference is that this product can also discharge the coat from static buildup, and reduce your dog’s sensitivity to it by using a special metallic lining.

-For a similar result, you can simply cover your dog’s crate with a double layer of aluminum foil.
+You can get a similar result by covering your dog’s crate with a double layer of heavy-duty aluminum foil.

 Natural Supplements That May Help Reduce Your Dog’s Anxiety

-Always ask your veterinarian before trying new supplements!
+Important: always talk to your veterinarian before trying new supplements.

-Melatonin is a naturally occurring sleep hormone that has been shown to reduce anxiety in dogs, as it promotes calmness and relaxation.
+Melatonin is a naturally occurring sleep hormone that has been shown to reduce anxiety in dogs by promoting calmness and relaxation.

-Normally one tablet of K9 Choice Melatonin thirty minutes before the storm starts is enough, but talk to your vet first and ask about the right dosage for your dog.
+Normally, one tablet of melatonin supplement 1 hour before the storm starts is enough.
+However, it’s best to ask your vet about the right dosage for your dog.

 8. Rescue Remedy

-Rescue Remedy is a natural treatment for stress relief made from a blend of flowers that helps your dog cope with anxiety-producing situations.
+Rescue Remedy is a natural treatment for stress relief made from a blend of flowers that are thought to help your dog cope with anxiety-producing situations.

 9. Lavender Oil

-The last natural supplement I recommend to use is lavender, a popular essential oil that is known for its relaxing properties.
+The last natural supplement you can use is Lavender—a popular essential oil that’s known for its relaxing properties.

-While you don’t want your dog to ingest it, you can put one drop of high-quality oil on his collar or paw pad so that its sweet and soothing smell will help calm his nerves.
+While you don’t want your dog to ingest it, you can put one drop of high-quality lavender oil on his collar or paw pad, so that the sweet and soothing smell will help calm his nerves.